A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know - Local News 8

 By Rhea Mogul, Aishwarya S. Iyer and Sophia Saifi, CNN

-(CNN) — Relations between India and Pakistan are cratering following a deadly attack in the disputed Himalayan region of Jammu and Kashmir that left more than two dozen tourists dead, raising fears of another military escalation between the nuclear-armed rivals.
+New Delhi and Islamabad (CNN) — Relations between India and Pakistan are cratering following a deadly militant attack in Indian-administered Kashmir that has sparked tit-for-tat reprisals and raised fears of another military escalation between the nuclear-armed rivals.

-New Delhi downgraded ties with Islamabad, summoned its top diplomat, suspended for the first time its involvement in a crucial water-sharing treaty and shut a key border crossing, among other punitive measures in the wake of what was the region’s worst assault on civilians in years.
+India and Pakistan both control parts of Kashmir but claim it in full, and have fought three wars over the mountainous territory.
+In 2019 Indian jets bombed targets inside Pakistan after a cross-border militant attack killed at least 40 Indian paramilitary personnel in its part of Kashmir.

-All but one of the 26 people massacred were Indian citizens, prompting a new wave of unrest in a region claimed by both Pakistan and India and that has been the epicenter of often violent territorial struggle between the two countries.
+All but one of the 26 tourists massacred in the attack on Tuesday were Indian citizens.
+New Delhi swiftly pointed the finger at Pakistan, downgraded ties and suspended its participation in a crucial water-sharing treaty.

-On Wednesday, India accused Pakistan of supporting terrorist groups in the region, after a little-known militant group called The Resistance Front claimed responsibility.
-Pakistan has denied any involvement.
+Pakistan has denied involvement and said that that any attempt to stop or divert water belonging to Pakistan would be considered an act of war.

-India’s Prime Minister Narendra Modi on Thursday vowed to pursue the attackers “to the ends of the earth,” during a speech in the northeastern state of Bihar.
+India’s Prime Minister Narendra Modi on Thursday vowed to pursue the attackers “to the ends of the earth.”

 Here’s what you need to know.